SME Empowerment Learn how to correctly analyse this topic.

 You must mention the direct and intended impact of the company's actions and measure how significant it is.

-Learn more in the article Step 5: Assess scale and value.
+Learn more in the article Step 5: Assess severity and value.

 Introduction